Laplace hyperfunctions via \v{C}ech-Dolbeault cohomology

 \end{enumerate} Through this subsection, we always assume conditions A1.~and A2.
-Following Schapira's construction (see Section 11.5 in \cite{KS}) of a boundary map morphism, we can construct the corresponding one for a Laplace hyperfunction as follows: Let $j_V: V \to \rcE$ be the canonical injection.
+Following Schapira's construction (see Section 11.5 in \cite{KS}) of a boundary value morphism, we can construct the corresponding one for a Laplace hyperfunction as follows: Let $j_V: V \to \rcE$ be the canonical inclusion.
 By the assumption, we have the canonical morphism on $V$

 It follows from the assumption that we have